-- 1.1 This child protection/safeguarding policy outlines how the academy will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation. - 1.2 The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting. - 1.3 Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to achieve the best outcomes - 1.4 Children includes everyone under the age of 18. - 1.5 We help to keep children safe by: - Providing safe environments, with secure access, where children can learn and develop - Acting in the best interests of children to protect them online and offline, including when they are receiving remote education - At the earliest opportunity, identifying children who may need early help, and who are at risk of harm or have been harmed.
+- 1.1 This child protection/safeguarding policy outlines how the academy will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation. - 1.2 The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting. - 1.3 Safeguarding and promoting the welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes - 1.4 Children includes everyone under the age of 18. - 1.5 We help to keep children safe by: - Providing safe environments, with secure access, where children can learn and develop - Acting in the best interests of children to protect them online and offline, including when they are receiving remote education - At the earliest opportunity, identifying children who may need early help, and who are at risk of harm or have been harmed.
 This can include, but is not limited to, neglect, abuse (including by other children), grooming or exploitation - Taking timely and appropriate safeguarding action for children who need extra help or who may be suffering, or likely to suffer, harm.
-This includes, if required, referring in a timely way to those who have the expertise to help - Using safe recruitment processes and managing allegations that may meet the harm threshold and allegations/concerns that do not meet the harm threshold, referred to as low-level concerns - 1.6 We will ensure that parents/carers and our partner agencies are aware of our child protection/ safeguarding policy by ensuring that it is on the Trust and Academy's website. - 1.7 The academy website will also have information about how parents/children/other agencies can contact the designated safeguarding lead and their deputy/ies and include their availability during out of school hours and school holidays.
+This includes, if required, referring in a timely way to those who have the expertise to help - Using safe recruitment processes and managing allegations that may meet the harm threshold and allegations/concerns that do not meet the harm threshold, referred to as low-level concerns

-1.8 Safeguarding and child protection policy statement
+- 1.6 We will ensure that parents/carers and our partner agencies are aware of our child protection/ safeguarding policy by ensuring that it is on the Trust and Academy's website. - 1.7 The academy website will also have information about how parents/children/other agencies can contact the designated safeguarding lead and their deputy/ies and include their availability during out of school hours and school holidays. - 1.8 Safeguarding and child protection policy statement